smaclennan/doorknob/README.md

 doorknob lets them do that job and just does as little as possible.
 Maybe doorknob isn't as dumb as he looks.

 A note about SSL.
-Doorknob makes can be run with no certificates.
+Doorknob can be run with no certificates.
 This is easier, but we do not guarantee we are talking to the right server.

 You can specify the cert files with 'cert' entries in the config file.
 You should have at least two files: one from the server and the